Ianfeather/ianfeather.co.uk/src/site/posts/non-tech/running-the-utmb-occ.md

 I spotted my parents on the finish line, gave them a wave, heard my name and number being called, crossed the line and stopped dead, hands on my knees, heart pounding and lungs sucking like crazy.
 I had done it!
 I couldn't quite believe it but I knew it was true.
 I got hugs from all the family.
 What a great support team!
 I needed them so badly, doing it alone would have been so much harder.
 I wanted to thank them but I didn't have the air in my lungs to speak and even if I would have I had by now almost entirely lost my voice.

 My heart was still going at a pace I didn't know was possible.
-My eyes were bordered by huge bags and my pupils were simply dots in a sea of blue and red-flecked white.
+My eyes were bordered by huge bags and my pupils were but dots in a sea of blue and red-flecked white.
 I couldn't take it all in.
 The hard work was done and the pain was seeping from my legs and my lungs.
 I was devoid of energy and was fighting back tears: overcome by that feeling of having nothing left to offer but being so overwhelmed by floods of emotion that your eyes become the only point of release.

 <figure class="full-screen-image image-with-fg-text">
   <div class='pictorial-image image-occ-jill' alt="Looking wired and elated with my Sister">